atlasbot/docs/topics/Actions/Quick Start.md

 ### Member Role Remove

-Triggers when a member's role is removed in your server.
+Triggers when a member has a role taken away in your server.

 ## Restrictions